Nodeist/Kurulumlar/Androma/Snapshot/README.md

 # Androma Snapshot Setup
-We take node snapshot daily.
-Every Night at 00:00 UTC+3
+We take node snapshot every night at 00:00 UTC+3

 You can browse the [logs](https://snap.nodeist.net/t/androma/log.txt) for current snapshot date, block height, and file size information.